TimMurphy/OrcaSlicerConfiguration/README.md

 3. Run `Prepare Exports for Git.ps1` to format and clean output for repository use.

-4. Use Git to stage and commit with clear annotations and semantic version tags.
+4. Use Git to stage and commit with clear annotations.

+---

+## 🧪 Calibration Logs

+Calibration results and tuning notes are organized by printer and nozzle size, with one markdown file per preset configuration.
+Use the following folder structure:

+`calibration-notes/<printer>/<nozzle>/<preset>.md`

+Examples:

+- `calibration-notes/Bambu Lab A1/0.40mm Nozzle/Standard - Bambu Lab A1 - 0.4mm nozzle.md`
+- `calibration-notes/Bambu Lab A1/0.80mm Nozzle/High Flow - Bambu Lab A1 - 0.8mm nozzle.md`

+Each log includes date-stamped test results for flowrate, temperature, cooling behavior, and visual artifacts.

+---

+## 📦 Test Models

+All calibration models (.3mf) used for validating presets are stored in:

+`test-models/`

+These models include geometry-specific benchmarks for overhang, bridging, flowrate, and dimensional accuracy.
+They are part of Orca Slicer's calibration suite.

 ---